Improved Group Robustness via Classifier Retraining on Independent Splits: Experiments

-In this section, we compare CROIS using some fraction of group labels against GDRO \citep{sagawa2019distributionally} using \textit{all} the group labels.
-In contrast to Section \ref{sec:val-only}, the validation set is used \textit{only} for model selection and not for classifier retraining here.
-Once again, we fix parameters of CROIS to its standard ERM parameter to demonstrate its ease-of-tuning (see Appendix \ref{sec:experimental-details}).
+Next, we consider the setting where group labels are available from both the training split and the validation split.
+In contrast to Section \ref{sec:val-only}, the standard validation split is used \textit{only} for model selection $D^{(val)}_L$ and not for classifier retraining $D'_L$ here.
+We compare our method using some fraction of the training split's group labels against group DRO using \textit{all} the group labels.
+Again, we fix the parameters of our method to its standard empirical risk minimization parameter to demonstrate its ease of tuning (see Appendix \ref{sec:experimental-details}).

-\textbf{Varying fraction setup.} We examine CROIS on different amount of group labels available, via the parameter $p$.
-This means that $(1-p)$ fraction of the training set is used to obtain a feature extractor in the first phase (that uses no group label), and the rest $p$ fraction of group labels are used for robust classifier retraining.
-In practice, $p$ is not a parameter to choose (there's no reason to throw away group labels) but rather is limited by the resources available to obtain group labels.
-Our experiment simulates this scenario where we obtain group labels for some random fraction of the data.
-Additionally, to demonstrate the importance of retraining with \textit{unseen} examples, we experiment with robust classifier retraining using the same data from the first phase i.e. \textit{without} independent splits -- denoted as \textit{NCRT}.
-We present the main results in Table \ref{tab:train-labels-results}.
+\textbf{Setup.} We study our method with different amounts of training group labels determined by the parameter $p$.
+This means that $(1-p)$ fraction of the training split is used to obtain a feature extractor in the first phase $D'_U$ (that uses no group label), and the rest $p$ fraction of group labels are used for robust classifier retraining $D'_L$.
+This setup allows examining the trade-off between the quality of the feature extractor versus the amount of data available to perform classifier retraining.
+Additionally, to demonstrate the importance of retraining with \textit{unseen} examples, we experiment with robust classifier retraining using the same data from the first phase, i.e., \textit{without} independent splits -- denoted as \textit{NCRT} in the table.

+\textbf{The parameter $p$.} In practice, we expect that $|D_L|$ is a lot smaller than $|D_U|$, as in Section \ref{sec:val-only}.
+There, Table \ref{tab:very-few-group-labels} suggests that reasonable robust performance can be achieved with a small fraction of group labels.
+In this setup, however, since the amount of group labels is abundant ($D_U=\emptyset$ and $D_L$ is large), we treat $p$ as a tune-able parameter that controls the size of $D'_U$ and $D'_L$.
+Furthermore, using a $p$ fraction of the available group labels simulates obtaining group labels for a random fraction of the data if there is a budget constraint on group labels.